-5 Significant Events within Pastoral Notes must be marked as such by checking Advanced Options, Significant Events; this automatically ensures that the note is confidential 6 Information Sharing guidelines must apply.
+&lt;sup>5 Significant Events within Pastoral Notes must be marked as such by checking Advanced Options, Significant Events; this automatically ensures that the note is confidential

+&lt;sup>6 Information Sharing guidelines must apply.

-- child may be referred to the Cluster Support Group via a Child in Need Request for Assistance.
-Where a child is in need of support, a wellbeing and Action Plan should be considered. - 2.3.9 Education staff should record welfare concerns, or significant events, confidentially, using a chronology on Pastoral Notes.
-Requests for Assistance7 from within Education or from other agencies may be submitted using the agreed form. - 2.3.10 Education staff should be proactive in utilising their own resources, requesting assistance from within education, and in calling Team Around the Child meetings.
+- 2.3.9 Education staff should record welfare concerns, or significant events, confidentially, using a chronology on Pastoral Notes.
+Requests for Assistance from within Education or from other agencies may be submitted using the agreed form. - 2.3.10 Education staff should be proactive in utilising their own resources, requesting assistance from within education, and in calling Team Around the Child meetings.
 Where there is a need for a more comprehensive assessment and inter-agency support is required, a Lead Professional should be appointed and a collaborative assessment and planning structure, resulting in a Child's Plan initiated.
 In Child Protection cases, the Lead Professional will be a Social Worker. - 2.3.11 Education employees must ensure that records, including electronic records, are updated to reflect Child Protection status.
 The Council's Protective Marking Scheme must be used in correspondence.
 All information must be stored in accordance with the Public Records (Scotland) Act 2011, the General Data Protection Regulation (GDPR) and Data Protection Act 2018. - 2.3.12 Education staff are required to attend Child Protection Case Conferences, Core Group and Review meetings and to contribute towards assessing and planning to meet the child's needs.